 However, some of them have appeared in mainline games, like the recent Generation-nine Pecharunt, which is available in DLC.
 Others are added to mainline games on the Switch if it contains a save file for another Pokémon game.

 In the world of Pokémon, all the Legendary Pokémon are equally rare: there's just one of each of them.
-The Mythical Pokémon aren't rarer, they're just much less widely known about.
+The Mythical Pokémon aren't rarer, they're just much less widely known about, and generally sighted more rarely by people in the world of Pokémon.

-In our world, the rarest Legendary Pokémon is most likely Diancie.
+In our world, the rarest Legendary Pokémon from the videogames is most likely Diancie.
 The last time you could get a Diancie was at a 2016 South Korean real-world event, as a gift for Omega Ruby or Alpha Sapphire.

 Do Legendary Pokémon come in groups?